welch/sportsball/README.md

 To upload this application to your Google App Engine hosting environment, you'll first need to apply for a unique applictation id/name for your deployed app via your console at https://appengine.google.com/ .
-You will also create an application-specific password, which you will use in the upload step below.
 Change the first line of the `app.yaml` file in this directory to

 ```
 application: your-app-name